mahfuzhasanreza/HTML-Webcam/README.md

 # HTML-Webcam
-Streaming the Webcamera to HTML Page.
+Streaming the Webcamera to HTML page.

 ## Code Implementation
 ```html